 The BiggerPockets Podcast is hosted by Brandon Turner, David Greene, and BiggerPockets founder Joshua Dorkin.
 The podcast provides actionable advice and true stories from real estate investors every Thursday and Sunday.

 BiggerPockets also provides invaluable resources, books, and a huge community on their website.
-If you’re a new investor you’re definitely going to want to check it out.
+If you’re into real estate investing you’re definitely going to want to check it out.

 However, while podcasts are helpful, they shouldn’t be considered a replacement for professional financial advice.
 Take the information you learn with a grain of salt, and always consider the host’s credentials before taking action on anything you learn.